Modern humans emerged from chaos in east Africa 320,000 years ago

 But he points to the profound transformation of the hominids of prehistoric Kenya.

+“We certainly are running an experiment right now where humans are taking what is already a dynamic planet and messing with it,” Potts said.

-“Often what people mean by survival in a modern context means whether their way of life will persist and thrive,” Potts said.
+“Often what people mean by survival in a modern context means whether their way of life will persist and thrive,” he added.
 “The moral of this story is that the status quo does not survive.”